 Local Water Done Well legislation

-Local Water Done Well is being implemented in three stages, each with its own piece of legislation.
+Local Water Done Well has been implemented in three stages, each with its own legislation.

 1. Repeal of previous water services legislation